Amirbai Karnataki: Early life

-Amirbai Karnataki was born in Bilgi town, District of Bagalkote in Karnataka into a middle-class family.
+Amirbai Karnataki was born in Bilgi town, Bijapur district, Karnataka into a middle-class family.
 Of all of her five sisters, Amirbai and her elder sister, Gauharbai, earned fame and fortune.
-Amirbai completed her matriculation and went to Bombay at the age of fifteen.
+Amirbai completed her matriculation and went to Bombay at the age of 25 in 1931.

 Career

 Amirbai was a talented singer and actress, who was fluent in Kannada (mother tongue) and Gujarati languages.
-"Mahre te gamray ek baar aawjo" is one of her famous Gujarati songs from the film Ranrakdevi, with music composer Avinash Vyas.
-A representative from HMV Label music company was so impressed by her singing talent that he made her sing a Qawwali, which became very popular.
+"Mahre Te Gaamde Ek Vaar Aavjo" is one of her famous Gujarati songs from the film Ranak Devi (1946), with music composer Avinash Vyas.
+A representative from His Master's Voice was so impressed by her singing talent that he made her sing a Qawwali, which became very popular.
 This qawwali song was for the film Zeenat (1945) by film producer-director Shaukat Hussain Rizvi.
+She sung her most famous duet song with Lata Mangeshkar "Gore Gore O Banke Chhore" Film: Samadhi.
 Her elder sister, Gauherbai, was an actress and helped Amirbai get a role in the film Vishnu Bhakti in 1934.

 Initially, Amirbai sang songs in films, but they failed to attain the success she desired.
 In 1943, with the release of Bombay Talkies' Kismet (1943 film), she achieved popularity: the songs of Kismet became a rage and Amirbai became famous.
 The man behind the success was the composer Anil Biswas.
 She was initially known as a singing star, but at the decline of her career, she became a playback singer.
 She reached her career peak by 1947.

 After 1947, Lata Mangeshkar became a rising star, so once again Amirbai switched over to acting.
 In her later years, she mostly played character roles.
 Amirbai also composed music for Wahab Pictures' film Shehnaaz (1948).
 In the same year she almost left Hindi Cinema for Gujarati and Marwari films.
-One of the famous film magazines "Film India" had mentioned in one of its articles that at that time in the 20th century when other singers used to get Rs.
+One of the famous film magazines "Film India" had mentioned in one of its articles that at that time in the 20th century, when other singers used to get Rs.
 500 for singing a song, Amirbai used to get Rs.
 1000 per recording.